 Offer in Compromise – One of the Options

 An Offer in Compromise (OIC) is one of the many options a taxpayer can consider to finally resolve a tax debt.
 An OIC is the only IRS tax relief program that allows you to settle your back IRS taxes for less than the actual amount you owe.
 Although an Offer in Compromise provides a great relief to a burdened taxpayer, the process of qualifying is difficult and time-consuming.
-For a successful result, hire a tax professional offering tax debt relief services.
+For a successful result, hire a tax attorney who offers tax debt relief services.

-There are a number of tax relief companies in Texas offering expert tax advice and service.
-The tax professionals at Instant Tax Solutions can prepare your Offer in Compromise documentation and negotiate with the IRS on your behalf.
+There are a number of tax relief companies in Texas offering expert tax advice and debt relief services.
+The tax attorneys at Instant Tax Solutions can prepare your Offer in Compromise documentation and negotiate with the IRS on your behalf.
 With Federally Enrolled Agents, Certified Public Accountants and former IRS agents on staff, this company can assure you of accurate documentation and professional representation before the IRS.
 Licensed and authorized to negotiate with the IRS, these tax experts have significant expertise and extensive knowledge regarding the tax laws pertaining to IRS tax debts collection procedures.

-Your tax expert understands how an application for an OIC is evaluated by the IRS.
+Your debt relief expert understands how an application for an OIC is evaluated by the IRS.
 They can accurately prepare all necessary supporting documentation to satisfy IRS criteria.
-Your tax professional will use his experience in IRS negotiations to obtain IRS approval for tax relief.
+Your tax attorney will use his experience in IRS negotiations to obtain IRS approval for debt relief.
 Many tax experts have a strong rapport with IRS Revenue officers, as well as all IRS divisions including the Appeals and Automated Collection Systems Division.

 Choosing Your Tax Relief Service